 The Infectious Disease Epidemiology Group (IDEG) at WCM-Q invites applications for a full-time postdoctoral position in the area of mathematical modelling of the transmission dynamics of sexually transmitted infections.

-- Conduct project-related research on the biomedical and behavioural aspects of the population dynamics of HIV and other sexually transmitted infections (STIs).
+- Conduct project-related research into the biomedical and behavioural aspects of the population dynamics of HIV and other sexually transmitted infections (STIs).